 One of our main goals as alpaca breeders is being one of the best alpaca ranches in the country.
 We would like to make a sustainable business as an alpaca ranch, being able to use every aspect of an alpaca.
 Our main focus is to breed, show, and sell animals, however, as we are growing as a business, we are focusing on the processing of alpaca fiber, selling the manure, and also developing an alpaca meat product.
 As a green livestock, it is important for us to inform our customers of the values and quality of the alpaca as a livestock animal.
 As younger alpaca breeders, informing people of the alpaca industry and working towards a better sustainable fleece product with the highest of qualities is important to us.
+What is your model based on?

 Our model is based on several different breeding strategies from a number of farms that I have had the honor of working with.
 We acquired one of the best Suri herds in the nation last year, Great Lakes Ranch, owned by Brad and Jandy Sprouse, and are working on continuing their legacy of producing high quality alpacas.
-We evaluate each dam prior to breeding based on factors such as luster, density, conformation... all of the typical qualities, and then we see which one of our herdsires is going to increase the chances of that dam's offspring to have more of a certain quality or qualities.
+We evaluate each dam prior to breeding based on factors such as luster, density, conformation. . . all of the typical qualities, and then we see which one of our herdsires is going to increase the chances of that dam's offspring to have more of a certain quality or qualities.
+What makes your project unique?

 What makes us different from other breeders is that I have seen and worked for many of the top breeders in the industry and I am able to take all of those different models and views and turn them into our own business and breeding model.
 I was able to learn from what others have tried and may or may not have been successful in doing and can make sure to make or not make those decisions.
 We were also blessed in getting the opportunity to start near the top in terms of breeding for high quality.
 Not many breeders have had this opportunity and have had to spend years getting their herd to where they want it.
 For us, it has been a blessing and we are very grateful.
+What does the future of the alpaca industry look like to you?

 As more people learn and are informed of the benefits and qualities of alpacas as an animal and as a business, I see the industry becoming more known and prevalent.
 Just in this past year, we have seen new breeders enter the show rings and it is very exciting.
 New breeders are what makes it possible for us to do what we do and the more that all of us work together to get more folks interested in alpacas, the better off we will all be.
 We love alpacas, the alpaca industry, and all of the breeders throughout the U.S. We look forward to the future of the alpaca industry and what it has to hold.

 Gabe and Jessica White

-Oregon Alpaca Farm | Oregon City, Oregon
+Oregon Alpaca Farm I Oregon City,

+How did you get into alpacas?